hujianfei1989/mycode/Readme.md

-test.txt
+# Introduction

-Git is a version control system.
+This is a test.

-Git is free software.
-test2.
+About Python and  Scala  code.